rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
-I'm a 3rd year CS major @ UVA pursuing a career in software engineering.
-I love learning about web and mobile development, data science, and systems programming.
+I like learning about web and mobile development, data science, and systems programming.

 <!---